perfomatix/modtools-app/README.md

 # ModTools

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.0.4.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.0.4 using ES2018.

 ## Contributing Guidelines